 General

-The CDN will “authenticate” requests to start playing a particular VoD asset that it receives from AO STB`s.
+The Wyre CDN will “authenticate” requests to start playing a particular VoD asset that it receives from AO STB`s.

 Transaction Authentication Results

 In normal conditions and when AO STB VoD client software behaving properly a transaction authentication should not fail, because appropriate reservation (entitlement) has been set-up prior to the request.
 However AO STB VoD client might generate transaction for which it did not do prior reservations, hence transactions may fail to be authenticated for reasons like :